Our Teaching Approach

 Tracking Success

 There are regular Individual Education Plans (IEP) reviews and meetings across disciplines to monitor, discuss and support the children on an individual basis.
-We dedicate significant time to the Assess-Plan-Do-Review format as our teachers and therapists work hand-in-hand to boost your child’s progress.
+We dedicate significant time to the Assess-Plan-Do-Review format as our teachers and therapists work hand-in-hand to boost every child’s progress.

 Max’s Story

-We will always recall our first visit when the school bubbled with enthusiastic students and we wept with Jackie who finally seemed to understand our son.
+We will always recall our first visit when the school bubbled with enthusiastic students and we wept with [former Head] Jackie who finally seemed to understand our son.
 During this visit we knew he would be okay and that there was a place in the world for people like him to be nurtured.

 We often laugh about Ms. Doekes and her magical work engaging the students with plastic Go Go’s to learn math concepts.
 Or another teacher who spent hours cutting out toast to teach ‘oa’ combinations or throwing balls back and forth to teach spelling.